21nOrg/docs/docs/memotron/switch-from-other-tools/obsidian.md

 ### Concept mapping

-Below is a concept map of Notion when compared to Memotron.
+Below is a concept map of Obsidian when compared to Memotron.

 **Obsidian → Memotron**